IAEA-NDS/gmapy/README.md

 not reproduce the results of the Fortran version anymore in the case of an incomplete datablock.

+- If it is unknown to the Fortran GMAP version how to link specific measurement points to the prior, it proceeds but ignores those measurement points.
+The Python version does not accept unusable datapoints anymore since commit 07da8f1.

 [goto-statement]: https://pypi.org/project/goto-statement/
 [fortranformat]: https://pypi.org/project/fortranformat/